Hans Posthumus

-Hans Posthumus (10 March 1947 – 15 February 2016) was a Dutch professional footballer who played as a striker.
+Hans Posthumus (10 March 1947 – 15 February 2016) was a Dutch professional footballer who played as a forward.

 Career

 Born in Harderwijk, he played for VVOG, Wageningen, Feyenoord, Mechelen, Lierse and NEC.
-While with Lierse he was the top-scorer in the Belgian Pro League during the 1975–76 season.
+While with Lierse, he was the top-scorer in the Belgian Pro League during the 1975–76 season.
 He retired from professional football in October 1978, at the age of 31, due to back pain.